-Net position is the residual difference between assets and liabilities and comprises Unexpended Appropriations and Cumulative Results of Operations.
+Net position is the residual difference between assets and liabilities and comprises unexpended appropriations and cumulative results of operations.

-Unexpended appropriations include appropriations not yet obligated or expended, represented by the unobligated balances and undelivered orders of NTSB's appropriated funds.
-Multi-year appropriations remain available to NTSB for obligation in future periods.
-Unobligated balances associated with appropriations that expire at the end of the fiscal year remain available for obligation adjustments, but not for new obligations, until that account is closed, five years after the appropriations expire.
-Cumulative Results of Operations is the Net Result of NTSB's operations since inception.
+Unexpended appropriations include appropriations not yet obligated or expended, represented by the unobligated balances and undelivered orders of the NTSB's appropriated funds.
+Multi-year appropriations remain available to the NTSB for obligation in future periods.
+Unobligated balances associated with appropriations that expire at the end of the fiscal year remain available for obligation adjustments-but not for new obligations-until that account is closed 5 years after the appropriations expire. cumulative results of operations is the net result of the NTSB's operations since inception.